Understanding Why Traditional and Self-Service Relocation Program Models Stay Relevant in Healthcare

 - 22% offer both types of programs

 A best practice consideration is to adopt a combination of traditional and managed cap programming models.
-Reviewing the basic features and benefits of traditional and self-service relocation models can help companies understand which programming model is the right choice for their unique requirements.
+Reviewing the basic features and benefits of traditional and self-service relocation program models can help companies understand which programming model is the right choice for their unique requirements.

 What is a Traditional Relocation Model?